 The By The Way podcast is for lovers of Scotland.

-It’s an eclectic audio adventure in Truth, Fiction, Unsolicited Opinion and Extra Information from around the best country in the world.
+It’s a thoughtful and eclectic mixture of Truth, Fiction, Unsolicited Opinion and Extra Information from around the best country in the world.

 The Selkie is a mythical sea creature of Scottish folklore.
 In the sea a Selkie is a seal, but when they occasionally come onshore they take the form of a beautiful woman.
 Men should be wary in case they are beguiled and end broken-hearted when a Selkie they’ve met returns to the sea.
 What surprise awaits my Selkie when she falls for a special man she meets on land?